hoovivaf2e/javascript30/01 - JavaScript Drum Kit/README.md

 - classList: The classList property returns the class name(s) of an element, as a DOMTokenList object.
 This property has these methods: add, remove, toggle, contains and item.

-Add the "mystyle" class to a <div> element:
+Add the "mystyle" class to a element:
 ```javascript
 document.getElementById("myDIV").classList.add("mystyle");
 ```

-Get the class name(s) of a <div> element:
+Get the class name(s) of a element:
 ```javascript
 <div id="myDIV" class="mystyle anotherClass thirdClass">I am a DIV element</div>
 var x = document.getElementById("myDIV").classList;
 ```

-Find out how many class names a <div> element has:
+Find out how many class names a element has:
 ```javascript
 var x = document.getElementById("myDIV").classList.length;
 ```